yairlak/NeuroSyntax2/README.md

 # NeuroSyntax2
-Codes to import and analyze intracranial data.
+Codes to import and analyze intracranial data for the NeuroSyntax2 project.